 Understanding Motorcycle Accidents in Cranberry Township

 The mix of rural roads and busy commercial areas in Cranberry Township creates risks for motorcyclists.
 Drivers often misjudge motorcycle speed on roads like Glen Eden Road or Franklin Road, where speed limits change frequently.
-Commercial development along Freedom Road has increased traffic and crash risks, especially during rush hour when visibility is poor.
+Commercial development along Freedom Road has also increased crash risks, especially during rush hour when visibility is poor.

 Weather plays a significant role in local motorcycle accidents.
 Early morning fog in low-lying areas near Brush Creek and sudden rain on Route 19 create dangerous conditions.